tyrtyrych/BeginningJavaScript/06-arrays/readme.md

     ["this", "is", "an", "array"].length
     //=> 4

-And both the `indexOf` and `slice` methods exists on an array.
+And both the `indexOf` and `slice` methods exist on an array.
 They work exactly like you'd expect.

     var places = [ "first", "second", "third", "fourth", "fifth" ]